 Best option to replace metallic fillings

 If you want to replace old fillings, the best option is white fillings.
-Since this material can be shaded to match your tooth, they are practically invisible when you smile and laugh.
+Since this material can be shaded to match your teeth, they are practically invisible when you smile and laugh.

 Unlike amalgam, which fills a cavity much the same way a pothole is filled, composite fillings are designed to bond to your tooth.
 This makes them work with, rather than against, your tooth, resulting in an even distribution of force with biting and chewing.